juju/docs/src/en/juju-concepts.md

 ![machine][img__client-3]
 [img__client-3]: ../media/juju-client-3.png

-Although LXD itself can function over the network, Juju does not support this feature.
+Although LXD itself can operate over the network, Juju does not support this.
+The client *must* be local to the LXD containers.

 ## Juju agent